xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

 That's it!
 <br>
   <br>
 Adding your certificate may take a few minutes.
-Reload the browser until the Mautic setup screen shows up.</p>
+Reload the browser until the Mautic setup screen shows up.